tom-howard/ros/docs/COM2009/la1/week2.md

 ### Step 5: Launch the Robot Simulation

-In the terminal enter the following command to launch a simulation of a TurtleBot3 Waffle in an empty world:
+In **TERMINAL 1** enter the following command to launch a simulation of a TurtleBot3 Waffle in an empty world:

 ***
 **TERMINAL 1:**